How to Inseminate At Home

 After deciding on a donor, it’s important to make sure you purchase an ample supply of vials.
 Since at least one vial is used per insemination, and it typically takes more than one insemination to become pregnant, you’ll want to have enough in storage to cover multiple attempts.
 It is not uncommon for a donor’s inventory to temporarily sell out, so it’s better to purchase more up front when they are available.
 If you get pregnant when you still have samples in storage, you can take advantage of our Buy Back Program.

 We also have several discount and incentive programs to help make this process more affordable.
-For instance, when you make a purchase of five vials, you receive one year of free storage, and our Donor of the Month program is buy one vial, get one free.
 Once you’ve secured your sperm samples, they can be sent directly to your home, picked up from our lab in Seattle, or sent to your physician’s clinic for you to pick up.

 Consult Your Physician